meqaio/swagger_meqa/docs/test-plan-dsl.md

     - DELETE - delete all known objects.
 * `<test name.parameter name>` - use the parameter value in a previous test.

-Parameters passed in from caller will override the lower level test cases' parameters.
-For instance, if a test named "create user" is constructued to create a user named "user1", and in the test plan we call "create user" with parameters "user2", then we will use "user2".
+The rule for parameters when there is a name conflict are:
+* The same syntax is to specify parameters at the test plan level, test suite level, and individual test level.
+* Specified parameters will override generated parameters.
+* Parameters specified at lower level will override the parameters at higher level.
+This is just like child classes can override parent classes.
+* The above means that if a bottom level test hardcodes a certain parameter, we can't call that test by reference and change the parameter.
+* For parameters that have a name (field in a map), it will only affect the property with that name.
+For instance, if the post body needs username and password as two properties, if the caller specifies the username, the password will be generated.

-Each test object can by run by itself.
+Each test suite can by run by itself.
 Each one is always run using the existing in-memory state.
 For instance, if a GET type method is run by itself, it will try to retrieve object the test has created before.
 If there doesn't exist any object, the test will just verify the failure case.

 When running a whole test plan, all the tests are run in sequence.